 - I felt safe walking around alone at night

-- Rooms run on the small side and lack amenities like a swimming pool and fitness center
+– Rooms are small and lack amenities like swimming pool and fitness center

 Budget Accommodations in Chinatown: